Juel-IT-Security/CodexCrafters/README.md

-# CodexCrafters - AGENTS.md Generator Platform
+# AGENTS.md Educational Platform

-An educational open-source web application showcasing AI-powered multi-agent development workflows.
-Built with React, Express, and PostgreSQL, this platform demonstrates how to integrate OpenAI's custom GPT for generating AGENTS.md files used in collaborative AI development.
+An educational open-source web application that showcases a custom GPT bot for generating AGENTS.md files used in multi-agent development workflows.
+The GPT can either scan public repositories with deep research or accept zip file uploads.
+This platform serves as a living example project to help people learn development and AI tool integration.

 ## 🚀 Live Demo